Humans and dogs go together like the singing voices of Gram Parsons and Emmylou Harris.

 Gus the All Terrain Pug

-Instagram.” src=”http://rockandice.com/wp-content/uploads/Article-Images/News-Photos/July-2014/TNBCragDogs7.jpg” style=”border: 0px; float: right; margin: 0px 0px 10px 10px;” title=”This photo is courtesy of Gus' Instagram.”>Gus is the all-terrain Pug.
-And according to his owners Cedar and Nellie Wright, he is the “baddest Pug in the game.”
-With over 3,000 followers on his own Instagram account (yes I’m talking about Gus’ account, not Cedar’s), few can argue with this audacious claim.
-At a “spry” nine years old, Gus comes from a long lineage of champion Bugs … I mean Pugs, and has rightly earned the nickname All-Terrain Pug, according to Cedar.
+With over 15,000 followers on his own Instagram account (yes I’m talking about Gus’ account, not Cedar’s), this dog earns the audacious claim.
+Gus comes from a long lineage of champion Bugs … I mean Pugs, and has rightly earned the nickname All-Terrain Pug, according to Cedar.

-Gus covered over 15 miles of “rugged and treacherous terrain” says Cedar, and showed up at a remote vacation cabin.
+Gus covered over 15 miles of “rugged and treacherous terrain,” said Cedar, and showed up at a remote vacation cabin.

 Gus can now be found traversing the base of crags across the country greeting his many followers.

-“He is often sited like a celebrity at climbing areas,” says Cedar.
+“He is often cited like a celebrity at climbing areas,” said Cedar.

 Follow Gus on Instagram at All Terrain Pug.

-If you haven’t heard of the BASE Jumping, big-wall climbing Australian Cattle Dog named Whisper then you’ve probably been living in a remote cave for the past five months.
-Whisper has burst onto the scene as the right-paw-dog of Dean Potter, and with a miniature 22-pound frame, she literally “goes everywhere” with him.
+The BASE Jumping, big-wall climbing Australian Cattle Dog named Whisper burst onto the scene as the right-paw-dog of the late Dean Potter.
+With a miniature 22-pound frame, she literally went everywhere with him.

-Whisper stars in a new film, “When Dogs Fly,” and is currently wrapping up a stint in the Alps where she completed a slew of First Doggie Jumps.
+Whisper starred in the film, “When Dogs Fly,” and spent time in the Alps where she completed a slew of First Doggie Jumps.

-Check out Dean’s latest article on why he takes Whisper BASE Jumping with him.
+Check out Dean’s article on why he took Whisper BASE Jumping with him.

 Chief’s biggest strength as a crag dog is his incredible dirtbagging skills.
-Stemming from his roots as a starving, scrap-scrounging puppy, Chief’s self-sufficiency when it comes to cragging is astounding.
-Take, for instance, the last time Chief went climbing with my buddy Hayden Kennedy.
-Nobody knew it (because he couldn’t tell us of course), but Chief was extremely hungry that day.
+Stemming from his roots as a starving, scrap-scrounging puppy, Chief is astoundingly self-sufficient at the crag.
+Take, for instance, one time Chief went climbing with my friend Hayden Kennedy.
+Nobody knew it (because he couldn’t tell us, of course), but Chief was extremely hungry that day.
 But instead of suffering and spending his precious crag time inhibited with hunger pangs, Chief took care of business.
-He waited until Hayden was cruxing halfway up a route, and then helped himself to the savory BLT Hayden had left laying on his pack.
+He waited until Hayden was cruxing halfway up a route, and then helped himself to the savory BLT Hayden had left lying on his pack.
 What can I say?
 It’s a dog-eat-sandwich-world out there at the crags.